DeepMathLLM/Moonshine/README.md

 **A local agent framework for autonomous mathematical research, exploration, and evolution.**

 Not a Q&A tool.
-It's a command-line workspace where an LLM can sit with a problem—following long proof attempts, searching its own past thoughts, calling specialized tools, and leaving behind a complete, verifiable research trail.
+It's a command-line workspace where an LLM can sit with a problem—following long solve attempts, searching its own past thoughts, calling specialized tools, and leaving behind a complete, verifiable research trail.

 Moonshine is built for workflows where **a single answer is never enough.**